shendepu/blog_bk/2013/04/05/nginx_server_best_security_practices.rst

 See also:

-* `PHP Security: Limit Resources Used By Script`_
+* `PHP Security Limit Resources Used By Script`_
-* `PHP.INI settings: Disable exec, shell_exec, system, popen and Other Functions To Improve Security`_
+* `PHP.INI settings Disable exec, shell_exec, system, popen and Other Functions To Improve Security`_

-.. _PHP Security: Limit Resources Used By Script: http://www.cyberciti.biz/faq/php-resources-limits/
+.. _PHP Security Limit Resources Used By Script: http://www.cyberciti.biz/faq/php-resources-limits/
-.. _PHP.INI settings: Disable exec, shell_exec, system, popen and Other Functions To Improve Security: http://www.cyberciti.biz/faq/linux-unix-apache-lighttpd-phpini-disable-functions/
+.. _PHP.INI settings Disable exec, shell_exec, system, popen and Other Functions To Improve Security: http://www.cyberciti.biz/faq/linux-unix-apache-lighttpd-phpini-disable-functions/

 #17: Run Nginx In A Chroot Jail (Containers) If Possible
 --------------------------------------------------------